 Whether you’re working on Zoom, Webex, Teams or Slack, improving the impression you’re making on your boss, colleagues and clients can make a big difference when it comes to being taken seriously.

 After too many years to think about on live TV, I’ve learnt a lot about how to look good on camera.
-So now that everyone’s on ‘TV’ virtually every day, here is some expert advice and 9 top tips to help you look your best and participate more effectively:-
+So now that everyone’s on ‘TV’ virtually every day,

 Keep your hair, including beards, clean, trimmed and tidy.